 The transmitter shall be AC-coupled to the receiver.
 The impact of an AC-coupling capacitor implemented in the channel between the package balls of the transmitter and receiver (i.e., between compliance points T and R) is accounted for within the channel specifications.
-Common-mode specifications are defined as if the AC-coupling capacitor is implemented in the channel between compliance points T and R. Should the capacitor not be implemented between compliance point T and compliance point R, it is the responsibility of implementers to consider any necessary modifications to common-mode and channel specifications required for interoperability as well as any impact on the verifications for the transmitter in Table 27-3 may not be appropriate.
+Common-mode specifications are defined as if the AC-coupling capacitor is implemented in the channel between compliance points T and R. Should the capacitor not be implemented between compliance point T and compliance point R, it is the responsibility of implementers to consider any necessary modifications to common-mode and channel specifications required for interoperability as well as any impact on the verification of transmitter and receiver compliance.
+In particular the common-mode specifications for the transmitter in Table 27-3 may not be appropriate.